sardell/cui-ng/directives/cui-expandable/README.md

     transition: all 200ms ease-in-out;
   }

-  &[expanded="true"] {
+  &.expanded {
     >cui-expandable-body {
       max-height: 500px;
     }
   }
 }
 ```
-Note: These SCSS rules allow you to set an attribute on the `cui-expandable` element to show the expanded view by default. (`expanded="true"`)
+Note: These SCSS rules allow you to set a class on the `cui-expandable` element to show the expanded view by default. (`class="expanded"`)

 ### How it works / features
-Everytime `toggleExpand()` gets fired from an element inside of the directive the `expanded` attribute will toggle.
+Everytime `toggleExpand()` gets fired from an element inside of the directive the `expanded` class will toggle.
 This, coupled with css rules allows the user to expand or collapse the view.